 Sicilian-Style Tomato Sauce

 This is my go-to tomato sauce I use in many preparations.
 I love it in lasagna or simply as a quick and easy pasta sauce.
-Use the freshest possible tomatoes for this sauce, and do not cook them too long so they preserve their fresh flavor.
+I suggest using the freshest tomatoes you can acquire for this sauce, and do not cook them long – you want to preserve the fresh tomato flavor.

-I usually make a double or triple batch of this sauce and jar the leftovers.
-It is very nice to have it on hand during the evenings when I feel a bit stuck in what to make.
+I like making a double or triple batch of this sauce and jar the leftovers.
+It is very nice to have on hand during those evenings that I feel a bit stuck in what to make.

 Yield: about 4 servings